Robb Wolf’s has been a major influence on my thinking and learning in the area of nutrition.

 Robb has spent less time dealing with performance athletes and more time dealing with police and firefighters who are often metabolically broken.
 This makes his new message even more relevant to the masses, who are more likely to be facing the challenges of diabesity rather than winning the CrossFit Games.

-In Wired to Eat he has differentiated the ‘Paleo template’ depending on an individual’s carb tolerance.
+In his latest book, Wired to Eat, Robb has differentiated the ‘Paleo template’ depending on an individual’s carb tolerance.
 The 7 Day Carb Test protocol will help you assess whether you can tolerate Paleo-style carbs such as beets, squash, yams, and sweet potatoes.

 “Personalised Nutrition” is a central theme of Robb’s new book.
 In Chapter 6, Robb delves into the Israeli study “Personalised Nutrition by Prediction of Glycemic Responses,” in which they correlated blood glucose with gut microbiome parameters and identified optimal foods to rehabilitate the gut.